ozelentok/ZBackup/README.md

 	- password (Password to connect to the server)

 ### Client Installation
-- Simply install the ZBackup apk that was included *(You may need to enable non-google-play installations on the device)
+- Install the ZBackup APK onto your Android device
 - Open the app, open the menu, select 'Settings' and configure:
-	-	Server(Hostname or IP)
+	-	Server (Hostname or IP)
 	- Port
 	- Password

 ## How to Use